-For more information on the key concept of environment, refer to page 8 of 'The geography toolkit'.
+For more information on the key concept of environment, refer to section GT.1 of 'The geographer's toolkit'.

-- What is potable water? - 2 How many people in the world do not have access to a reliable supply of fresh water? - 3 Describe the differences in the drinking water available in most Australian homes and in Serah's village.
+- 1 What is potable water? - 2 How many people in the world do not have access to a reliable supply of fresh water? - 3 Describe the differences in the drinking water available in most Australian homes and in Serah's village.

-- 4 Using Source 3 and the world map on the inside front cover of this book, identify two countries with excellent access to safe water and two countries with poor access to safe water.
+- 4 Using Source 1.44 and the world map on the inside front cover of this book, identify two countries with excellent access to safe water and two countries with poor access to safe water.
 Which continent has the worst access to safe water? - 5 Read Serah's story. - a How much water will Serah collect in two trips to the pump? - b How many people depend on her trips to the pump? - c How much will each person receive? - d The average toilet in Australia uses 8 litres per flush.
 Write a statement about the way water is used in Australia compared to Ethiopia.